 Months of entry

-You will undertake masterclasses in producing with key industry leaders and innovators, and take an active role in the organisation of events, productions and projects, underpinned by a solid understanding of the cultural industries, creative producing, and theory and research in the field.
+You will undertake masterclasses in producing with key industry leaders and innovators and take an active role in the organisation of events, productions and projects, underpinned by a solid critical understanding of the cultural industries and creative producing skills, relevant theory and current research in the performance field.

 While learning, you will also gain a career head start by building a vital network of industry and peer contacts.

 Information for international students

 Central holds international auditions/interviews.
 Please see Central’s website for details.
 To book a place please email firstname.lastname@example.org.
 If you are unable to attend in person, the course admissions tutor may offer you the opportunity of a distance audition/interview.

 Qualification and course duration